cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

  transcript2 is needed for binding the underlying OPRF execution to that of the KE session.
 On the other hand, including EnvU in transcript2 is not mandatory for security, though done as part of including credential_response.

-- The ephemeral keys epkU, epkS, can be exchanged prior to the above 3 messages, e.g., when running these protocols under TLS 1.3.

 ### HMQV and 3DH key derivation